1. Detailed Support Coverage

 3. Certified Systems

-In the course of diagnosing issues raised to the support team, InfluxData understands that updates may need to be made to InfluxDB and released to Customer outside of the normal product deployment cycle.
+In the course of diagnosing issues raised to the support team, InfluxData understands that updates may need to be made to InfluxDB Enterprise and released to Customer outside of the normal product deployment cycle.
 These releases will be made and available for download onto Customer’s systems in a timely manner as necessary to move those issues to resolution.